Melissa Eidelheit-Cukierman is the Chief Operating Officer.

 Isaac lives in the hills of Beit Shemesh, Israel with his wife and children.

-Nechama Rayko is the Program Administrator.
+Nechama Rayko is the Operations Manager.

 Nechama studied Hotel Administration and Tourist Management at Moscow University.

 Born in Odessa, Ukraine, Nechama has also lived in Israel and Germany.
-She worked as a counselor and event manager for multiple Jewish organizations, including the Jewish Agency, Am Echad/Lauder Yeshurun and ZWST.
+She worked as a counselor and event manager for multiple Jewish organizations, including the Jewish Agency, Am Echad/Lauder Yeshurun, and ZWST.